Functions

 Rolling grade is a list of numbers corresponds to the grade for each data record, as opposed to

-to minimize obvious noise and measurement errors.
+gradewhich is a single number corresponding to the average grade over a range.
+Rolling grade is calculated after some smoothing is applied toelevationto minimize obvious noise and measurement errors.
 The definition of grade is found on Wikipedia and other similar web resources. -

-Rolling normalized graded pace
+rngpRolling normalized graded pace

 Discussion